-Residential schools were set up by the Canadian government and run by the churches, with at least 150,000 Indigenous children being forcibly placed into and living at these schools from the 1800s until the last one closed in 1996.
-The impacts of the residential schools are ongoing, and have disrupted Indigenous families and cultural transmission for generations.
+Residential schools were set up by the Canadian government and run by the churches, with at least 150,000 Aboriginal children being forcibly placed into and living at these schools from the 1800s until the last one closed in 1996.
+The impacts of the residential schools are ongoing, and have disrupted Aboriginal families and cultural transmission for generations.10

-At the residential schools, children were not allowed to see their families, practice their cultures or speak their languages, and were taught to be ashamed of who they were as Indigenous people.
-Indigenous cultural traditions that respected healthy relationships were replaced by poor health and non-Indigenous education taught by unqualified teachers, principals and administrators; many of whom were sexually, physically, mentally, emotionally and spiritually abusive.
-Mortality rates at residential schools were estimated between thirty to sixty percent between 1892 and 1907.
+At the residential schools, children were not allowed to see their families, practice their cultures or speak their languages, and were taught to be ashamed of who they were as Aboriginal people.
+Aboriginal cultural traditions that respected healthy relationships were replaced by poor health and non-Aboriginal education taught by unqualified teachers, principals and administrators; many of whom were sexually, physically, mentally, emotionally and spiritually abusive.
+Mortality rates at residential schools were estimated between thirty to sixty percent between 1892 and 1907.11

-As the guardians of Indigenous children, most staff at residential schools neglected the emotional and physical needs of the resident children.
-As these Indigenous children grew older and started families, their lack of parenting skills, shame and lack of selfworth, and the trauma they suffered at the residential schools impacted their ability to form healthy relationships with their children, partners, family, and friends.
-In this way, the residential schools continue to negatively impact generations of Indigenous families, whether the individuals have direct experience being in the schools or not.
+As the guardians of Aboriginal children, most staff at residential schools neglected the emotional and physical needs of the resident children.
+As these Aboriginal children grew older and started families, their lack of parenting skills, shame and lack of selfworth, and the trauma they suffered at the residential schools impacted their ability to form healthy relationships with their children, partners, family, and friends.
+In this way, the residential schools continue to negatively impact generations of Aboriginal families, whether the individuals have direct experience being in the schools or not.12

-Indigenous women, girls and gender diverse people are strong and beautiful.
-They are our mothers/parents, our daughters/children, our sisters/siblings, our aunties and our grandmothers.
-Women and gender diverse people are to be loved and treated with respect, not hurt and devalued.
+Aboriginal women and girls are strong and beautiful.
+They are our mothers, our daughters, our sisters, our aunties and our grandmothers.
+Our women are to be loved and treated with respect, not hurt and devalued.